The Best Flea Foggers of 2023

 Vacating Time

-Flea foggers work by slowly releasing a pressurized spray that continuously spreads out to all corners of a room, from floor to ceiling.
+Flea foggers work by slowly releasing a pressurized spray that continuously spreads to all corners of a room, from floor to ceiling.
 At this point, the fine mist seeps through narrow cracks in the baseboards, flooring, ceiling, and walls to reach the dark, hidden crevices where insects hide.
 This method is incredibly effective, but it also takes a lot of time to apply properly.
-This time period is called the vacating time.
+This period is called the vacating time.

 A typical vacating time is about 4 hours.
 This is split into 2 hours for the flea fogger to disperse the pesticide fully into the area and 2 hours for the home to air out.
-Keep in mind that after the first 2 hours, the windows and doors of the home need to be opened in order to clear out any remaining flea treatment efficiently.
+Keep in mind that after the first 2 hours, the windows and doors of the home need to be opened to clear out any remaining flea treatment efficiently.

 Longevity